AFL–NFL merger: The merger agreement

-Meanwhile, all three of the major television networks signed contracts to televise games, thus ensuring the combined league's stability.
+Meanwhile, all three of the major television networks signed contracts to televise games, ensuring the combined league's stability.
 CBS agreed to broadcast all games where an NFC team was on the road, NBC agreed to broadcast all games where an AFC team was on the road, and ABC agreed to broadcast Monday Night Football, making the NFL the first league to have a regular series of national telecasts in prime time.